 Gender Identity, Gender Expression

 Cal OES is committed to a workforce that represents the State of California workforce and will review the composition of the applicant pool for all vacancies to identify under-representation.
 For any position that may be under-represented, Cal OES will do the following:

-2) Cal OES will enhance outreach efforts that target a diverse candidate pool.
-Additionally, the Cal OES EEO Office continues to educate hiring managers concerning hiring practices and the inclusion of a diverse interview panel when hiring for all positions.
-The Cal OES EEO Officer will also continue the practice of analyzing the composition of the interview panel.
+Cal OES will enhance outreach efforts that target a diverse candidate pool.
+The Cal OES EEO Office continues to educate hiring managers concerning hiring practices and the inclusion of a diverse interview panel when hiring for all positions.
+The Cal OES EEO Officer will continue the practice of analyzing the composition of the interview panel.